 Students with Disabilities

 Brigham Young University is committed to providing a working and learning atmosphere, which reasonably accommodates qualified persons with disabilities.
-If you have any disability which may impair your ability to complete this course successfully, please contact the Services for Students with Disabilities Office (422-2767).
+If you have any disability which may impair your ability to complete this course successfully, please contact the Services for Students with Disabilities Office at (801) 422-2767.
 Reasonable academic accommodations are reviewed for all students who have qualified, documented disabilities.
 Services are coordinated with the student and instructor by the SSD Office.
 If you need assistance or if you feel you have been unlawfully discriminated against on the basis of disability, you may seek resolution through established grievance policy and procedures.
-You should contact the Equal Employment Office at 422-5895, D-285 ASB.
+Please contact the Equal Employment Office at (801) 422-5895, D-285 ASB.

 In the Marriott School we aim to make our classrooms similar to the workplace.
 In the workplace, it is illegal to discriminate based on race, color, religion, sex, national origin, disability, or age.
-Furthermore, we believe Christ would never belittle anyone based on their race, color, religion, sex, national origin, disability, or age.
-We feel strongly that no one in the classroom should be belittled for any reason.
+Furthermore, we believe Christ would never belittle anyone based on those characteristics.
+We feel strongly that no one in the classroom should be discriminated against for any reason.
 If you experience such an offense in a Marriott School class, you are strongly encouraged to contact your professor.